notevibes. Free Browser Vocoder

 Need More Than a Vocoder?

-The full Notevibes Online Audio Editor lets you record voice, remove vocals, clean up podcasts, add fades, mix multiple tracks, and export to MP3 or WAV — all in your browser.
+The full Notevibes editor lets you record, layer the vocoded vocal over a beat, add reverb and effects, mix multiple tracks, and export to MP3 or WAV — all in your browser.

 What exactly is a vocoder?

 A vocoder makes one sound "speak" through another.
-It takes the moving shape of your voice — which frequencies are loud moment to moment — and stamps that onto a synth tone.
-The synth then sings your words in its own robotic pitch, the classic Daft Punk / talkbox sound.
+It reads the moving shape of your voice — which frequencies are loud moment to moment — and stamps that onto a synth tone.
+The synth then sings your words in its own robotic pitch: the classic talkbox / robot-vocal sound.

 Do I need to upload a song or beat?

-No. The carrier (the synth tone) is generated inside the tool.
-You only provide a voice — record it with your mic or upload a clip — and the vocoder builds the robotic sound from a synth, square wave, or noise that you pick.
+No. The carrier tone is generated inside the tool.
+You only provide a voice — record it with your mic or drop a clip — and the vocoder builds the robotic sound from the synth, square, or whisper carrier you pick.

 Why does my robot voice sound hard to understand?

 Synth is a buzzy sawtooth — the classic vocoder robot.
-Square is hollow and 8-bit / chiptune-like.
-Whisper uses noise instead of a tone, giving a breathy, unpitched robot.
-Synth and Square respond to the pitch selector; Whisper has no pitch.
+Square is hollow and 8-bit, chiptune-like.
+Whisper uses noise instead of a tone for a breathy, unpitched robot.
+Synth and Square follow the pitch selector; Whisper has no pitch.

 Is my voice uploaded to a server?